Bronte34/passgen/README.md

 # passgen
-The program generates a password of any length and saves it to a file.
+The program generates a password up to 99 characters long and saves it to a file.